Tokyo may not be the vegan heaven that you expect, but if you know where to look, it’s not difficult to find some mouth-watering vegan desserts.

 Good Town doughnut has a selection of vegan doughnuts.
 At the time of visit, there are about 10 vegan ones.
 The doughnut has a nice soft bread texture.
 The frosting is not overly sweet and slightly tangy.
 It would be even better if the frosting is thicker.
 There are about 20 seats inside and some benches outside.

 Right besides it is The Little Bakery Tokyo.
 It has some vegan options including cinnamon roll and some other bread.
 The cinnamon roll is nice.
 It’s pretty dense which some may prefer.
-The cinnamon filling is a bit thin and the flavor is on the mild side.
+The cinnamon filling is a bit thin and the flavour is on the mild side.
 There are no seats inside the shop, but some benches outside.

 T’s is a vegan chain in Japan with their T’s Tantan ramen restaurant in Tokyo station being the most famous one.
 But this flagship restaurant in Jiyugaoka (about 10-15 minutes from Shibuya) has a bigger selection of vegan comfort food including ice cream parfait.